Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 Will you run a credit report for me?

-Yes, and I will pay for it.
+Yes, at my cost.
 I use a service called Credit InfoNet which uses Transunion and Experian.
-If you additionally want Equifax or any other credit-report service, you may run and pay for it yourself and provide me a copy of any additional creditors to include.
+If you additionally want Equifax (who in January of 2018 made national news for interfering with customer privacy via online hacking) or any other random credit-report service, you may run and pay for it yourself and provide me a copy of any additional creditors to include.

 Can I make payments to you?
 How does that work?